MarcinKilarski/Website-Audit/seo.md

 We track Google search algorithm updates, and we are aware of those which have the biggest impact on shifts in search results.
 In addition, Google shares information on some of search updates via [its main blog](https://www.blog.google/) and a [blog for webmasters](https://webmasters.googleblog.com/) or spokespeople, like [Matt Cutts](https://twitter.com/mattcutts) (former Google's Head of Web Spam Team), [Gary Illyes](https://twitter.com/methode) (Google Webmaster Trends Analyst), [John Mueller](https://twitter.com/johnmu) (Google Webmaster Trends Analyst), and [Danny Sullivan](https://twitter.com/dannysullivan) (Google Webmaster Trends Analyst).
 Bing shares important information about their search with webmasters via their [own blog](https://blogs.bing.com/).

-We use collected information to compare your website’s organic traffic losses and gains over time with Google algorithm updates.
-This way we can identify those which have affected your website’s visibility and better understand the areas of your site that need our special attention.
+We use collected information to compare your website's organic traffic losses and gains over time with Google algorithm updates.
+This way we can identify those which have affected your website's visibility and better understand the areas of your site that need our special attention.
 Once the issues are fixed, your site should automatically recover from algorithmic demotion, and next time Google will crawl the pages that used to be problematic.

 ### 1.3.
 Domain Extension